torkian/blast-QC/README.md

 - Download BLAST-QC and install the latest version of [Python](https://www.python.org/downloads/).

 ## Tests
 - Useage of this program has been documented in the `TESTCASES/` directory of the repository.
-View and run the bash script `testBLAST-QC.sh` located within which executes the QC script on a sample dataset.
+View and run the bash script `README.sh` located within which executes the QC script on a sample dataset.

 ## How to use?